 Information on chemical and physical properties and, in particular, data relevant to identification, occurrence and biological activity are included.
-A separate description of technical products gives relevant specifications and includes available information on composition and impurities.
-Trade names are given; some of the trade names may be those of mixtures in which the agent being evaluated is only one of the ingredients.
+A description of technical products includes trades names, relevant specifications and available information on composition and impurities.
+Some of the trade names given may be those of mixtures in which the agent being evaluated is only one of the ingredients.